-Table 2 presents the Newfoundland Air Zone and Labrador Air Zone status for $PM{2.5}$ and ozone for the period 2017 to 2019.
+Table 2 presents the Newfoundland Air Zone and Labrador Air Zone status for $PM{2.5}$ and ozone for the period 2019 to 2021.
 The air quality status for each Air Zone is based on the maximum level recorded at any designated monitoring location within the Air Zone.
-Although the SO_2 and NO_2 Air Zone determination is not required until 2020 and the standard will become more stringent in 2025, the comparison against the 2025 standard is included in Table 3.